siraaris/roon-extension-cdsp/README.md

 # [Roon](https://roonlabs.com) [Extension](node-roon-api) to provide [volume control](https://github.com/RoonLabs/node-roon-api-volume-control) for [CamillaDSP](https://github.com/HEnquist/camilladsp).

-This extension connects to CamillaDSP via WebSocket, and allows Roon to control volume in-app.
+This extension connects to CamillaDSP via WebSocket, and allows Roon to control volume and muting in-app.

 This is an alternative to controlling CammillaDSP's volume via CamillaDSP's Backend and GUI.